ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Theoretical Results

 \subsection{Optimal Importance Sampling Strategies}

 The aforementioned theorem implies how local IS probabilities affect the ISFL convergence rate.
 Based on Theorem \ref{thm1-bound}, we can formulate the optimization problem to minimize the upper bound for better model performance.
-Note that with the client weights $\{\pi_k\}$ fixed, only the third term in \eqref{thm1-ineq} is related to the local IS probabilities $\{\boldsymbol{q}^k\}$.
+Firstly, \eqref{thm1-ineq} implies that for given participation set and client weights, the upper bound of the average gradient norm is mainly affected by the local sampling strategies.
+Then, the selection of the clients and the training samples can be optimized independently and integrated to jointly improve the FL performance on non-i.i.d. data.
+Secondly, note that with the client weights $\{\pi_k\}$ fixed, only the third term in \eqref{thm1-ineq} is related to the local IS probabilities $\{\boldsymbol{q}^k\}$.
 Therefore, the solutions to optimal local sampling strategies shall be handled independently on each client.
-In other words, the general optimization problem of IS can be decomposed into $K$ sub-problems minimizing $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$.
+In other words, the general optimization problem of IS can be decomposed into $K$ distributed sub-problems minimizing $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$.
 Besides, to ensure that samples of each category are sampled at least with a low probability, we set the lowest IS weight $\varpi$ and guarantee the condition $q_i^k\geq \varpi p_i^k$.
 Then, we are able to formulate the decomposed optimization problems for the $T$-step period $\mathcal{T}$ as follows.

-For each client $k$, its optimal local IS probabilities during $\mathcal{T}$ can be obtained by solving $\mathcal P^k_{\mathcal{T}}$.
-The following theorem gives the theoretical solutions of the optimal IS strategies. \begin{theorem}[Optimal IS Probabilities] For given period $\mathcal{T}$, the optimal probabilities of local importance sampling for client $k$ are:
+For each client $k$, its optimal local IS probabilities during $\mathcal{T}$ can be obtained by solving the distributed optimization problem $\mathcal P^k_{\mathcal{T}}$.
+The following theorem gives the theoretical solutions of the optimal IS strategies on each client. \begin{theorem}[Optimal IS Probabilities] For given period $\mathcal{T}$, the optimal probabilities of local importance sampling for client $k$ are:

 where

 is a zero-sum factor representing the gap between the empirical gradient Lipschitz of category $j$ and the average value. $\Gamma_k(\lambda)=\sqrt{\frac{C\lambda}{\sum_iL^2_{k,i}(\mathcal{T})}-1}$ is a factor related to the Lagrangian multiplier $\lambda$. \end{theorem}